 We've created a camp experience which takes in to consideration the unique physiological and emotional differences between junior and senior high students.
 Students will spend the majority of camp surrounded by students their age.
 Groupings for sports, small groups, meals, accommodations are all dictated by age.
 Students from grade 6-12 will participate together in evening chapels.

 Additionally, Junior High students adhere to a different schedule.
-This schedule includes times of intentional mid-day rest, less strenous events, and an earlier bed time.
+This schedule includes times of intentional mid-day rest, less strenuous events, and an earlier bed time.

 WHAT IF I CAN'T AFFORD TO SEND MY STUDENT TO CAMP?